 The addition of a single integrated library automation system to GALILEO has made online access even easier for patrons and staff.
 GIL includes web-based online Universal Catalog of all the book collections of the University System, a Circulation System with self-service options, Fund Accounting, Cataloging, and Serials check-in.
 USG patrons are able to initiate requests for books - GIL Express - directly from other libraries at their computers from home, from dorm rooms, or within the libraries.
 Library staff are able to validate legitimate University System library patrons.
 In addition, USG librarians can gather data on the growth and use of their collections to guide future decision-making and cooperative collection development.

-In addition to the 31 USG Institutions and their Libraries that are in the GIL consortium, the state of Georgia’s Department of Archives and History, and the Atlanta History Center are also GIL participants.
+In addition to the 26 USG Institutions and their Libraries that are in the GIL consortium, the state of Georgia’s Department of Archives and History is also a GIL participant.